brongulus/brongulus.github.io/content/notes/20241108T095209--docker-k8s-training__k8s_sap.md

 3. Act: If there is a delta, controller should act and trigger a defined action to bring the observed objects into desired state

 GVK: Groups are a collection of related functionality, versions are specific implementations and kinds are types.
 Namespaces group a set of resources.
-`/api/<version>/` or `/apis/<group>/<version>/namespaces/<name>/...`
+`/api/<version>/` or `/apis/<g>/<v>/namespaces/<name>/`

-You don’t want to know and manage individual pods.
-You would like to specify a template and instantiate it as often as you wish.
-Also you want to manage the group of pods e.g. in terms of docker image used.
-The **deployment** gives you these management capabilities.
-In it’s resource description (yaml file) you specify a pod template, how pods should be labeled and of course a corresponding selector to identify your pods.
-The deployment creates and manages a replicaSet which in turn manages the pods.
+### Communication {#communication}

 Communication between pods requires something called as a "service", it's not sensible to rely on IP addresses for pods are they can change if a pod dies/restarts.
 Services act as a reliable and stable endpoint that provides cluster-internal and external connectivity.
 Services determine their managed pods by labels and corresponding selectors.
-Kubernetes also offers a way to name any port on a container/service level which can then be used as a reference even if the port value changes over time without impacting the application.
+Kubernetes also offers a way to name any port on a container/service level which can then be used as a reference even if the port value changes over time without impacting the application. ([k8s networking](https://sysdig.com/learn-cloud-native/what-is-kubernetes-networking/))

 To expose a service to the outside world (outside of cluster scoped DNS/IP range), we can use NodePorts or LoadBalancer.
-Service Types
+The types of services available are:

 1. Cluster IP
 2. LoadBalancer: A single network endpoint with a unique IP which will be associated with a service.
 Incoming traffic to this IP on the service port will be forwarded through the service to the pods matching the labels specified in the service description.
 3. NodePort: A port that is opened on every node of the cluster.
 It is associated with a service and any incoming traffic at this nodePort will be routed to the corresponding service.
 From there it will be forwarded to service’s pods, regardless on which node it they actually run.

 Ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
-You must have an Ingress controller to satisfy an Ingress.
 Only creating an Ingress resource has no effect.
 You may need to deploy an Ingress controller such as ingress-nginx.
 Ingress controller is typically exposed via a LoadBalancer service and it handles traffic according to ingress specifications.

 The easiest way of using an Ingress is as an entry point to a single service with one to multiple pods.
 The ingress is created for a dedicated URL.
 From the services perspective everything works as usual.
 A port and a target port are specified and base on labels and selectors the traffic is routed.
-In the spec, there is a section about rules &amp; TLS.
 Rules define forwarding of incoming traffic to backends.
 In this case traffic is send to a service.

 [Types of ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/#types-of-ingress):